vaibsh/video-segmentation/README.md

 ## About

-This tool partitions video into coherent activity segments and describes what activity happens in each segment and the overall video.
+This tool partitions a video into coherent activity segments and describes what activity happens in each segment and the overall video.

 ### What This Project Does